 Culture (fairs and festivals) and traditions :

 Mumbai has a cosmopolitan culture.
-Vast variety of people lend diverse color to this city.
+A vast variety of people lend diverse colors to this city.

 Several festivals are celebrated in the city.
 Some of them are :

 - The Banganga Festival is a music festival organized at Banganga Tank in Malabar Hills in the month of January.
-Live classical music is performed by the leading artistes of the country.
+Live classical music is performed by the leading artists of the country.

-- Ganesh Chaturthi is celebrated in August or September and is definitely the largest festival of Mumbai.
-It is the worship of Ganesh – the Hindu elephant headed god of wisdom.
+- Ganesh Chaturthi is celebrated in August or September and is definitely the largest festival in Mumbai.
+It is the worship of Ganesh – the Hindu elephant-headed god of wisdom.
 Huge idols are erected and lights and flowers are used for elaborate decoration.
 On the last day of this 7 to 10 days festival, thousands of people walk to the sea shore to immerse the idols with much fanfare.

 - The Bandra Fair is held on the first Sunday following 8th September to commemorate the Birth of the Virgin Mary.